anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 ## TLS ALPN for CoAP

-The following entry is being requested for addition into the "TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry, which is part of the "Transport Layer Security (TLS) Extensions" group.
+The following entry has been added to the
+"TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs" registry, which is part of the "Transport Layer Security (TLS) Extensions" group.